Jan 9 • 1HR 40M

 Dwarkesh Patel - 01:05:41:

 I see.
-I guess because if you have more property, getting your rate changed from like 1% to 1 point, uh, 0.8% is like worth thousands of dollars rather than like a hundreds of dollars.
+I guess because if you have more property, getting your rate changed from like 1% to 0.8% is worth thousands of dollars rather than hundreds of dollars.

 Lars Doucet - 01:05:54:

 Right.
-And there's, there's, there's a lot of other issues too.
-Is this is like, there's more, there's more value in the like the more pro, there's all sorts of reasons that you can have these things, you know, often from no malintent whatsoever.
-Right.
-You know, but just like just out of date assessments can, can also cause all sorts of issues.
+And there's a lot of other issues too.
+There's all sorts of reasons that you can have these things, often from no malintent whatsoever.
+Just out of date assessments can also cause all sorts of issues.

 Dwarkesh Patel - 01:06:11:

-like, I get that it's basically like, yeah, if you, you know, figured out like the rent value, that's like the value of land, but it just feels much more murky.
-And therefore it might potentially enable corruption in the level of like, you know, like whoever's doing the assessment or however that method of assessment is happening, um, they'll just like use these fancy algorithms to nudge it one of your another that benefits big corporations or, you know, whoever they want.
+One worry that people might have is that while income taxing is obviously very inefficient at least it has a nice property that it feels like there's this hard figure that ought to exist.
+Like I made this much income this year.
+Whereas figuring out how much land is worth… I get that if you figured out the rent value, that's like the value of land, but it just feels much more murky.
+And therefore it might potentially enable corruption in the level of whoever's doing the assessment or however that method of assessment is happening.
+They'll just use these fancy algorithms to nudge it one way or another, in a way that benefits big corporations or whoever they want.

 Lars Doucet - 01:07:09: